Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Theory

 The true chemical potential $\mu$ required in the pole expansions \eqref{eqn:gammapole}, \eqref{eqn:Helmholtzpole} and \eqref{eqn:redEgamma} is not known a priori.
 It must be solved iteratively as part of the solution to \eqref{chargesum2} and \eqref{ksmap}.
 For a fixed Hamiltonian $H$ associated with a fixed charge density, it is easy to show that the left hand side \eqref{chargesum2}, which can be expressed as,

-is a monotonic function with respect $\mu$.
-Hence the root of \eqref{chargesum2} is unique.
-It can be obtained by either the Newton Raphson or the bisection method.
+is a non-decreasing function with respect $\mu$.
+Hence the root of \eqref{chargesum2} can be obtained by either Newton's method or the bisection method.
+Other strategies for updating the chemical potential have also been discussed in more detail in literature~\cite{Goedecker1999,Ozaki2010}.

 In an SCF iteration, $\hat{\rho}$ and $\mu$ are often updated in an alternating fashion.
-When the Kohn-Sham quasi-particle energies $\epsilon_i$ associated with a fixed charge density are available, both $N(\mu)$ and its derivative can be easily evaluated in the Newton's method.
+When the Kohn-Sham energies $\varepsilon_i$ associated with a fixed charge density are available, both $N(\mu)$ and its derivative can be easily evaluated in Newton's method.
 However, if $\hat{\gamma}$ is approximated via a pole expansion \eqref{eqn:gammapole}, a new expansion is needed whenever $\mu$ is updated.
-Furthermore, the derivative of $N(\mu)$ can be approximated by finite difference.
-In practice, one or two Newton's iterations are sufficient to produce a reasonably accurate $\mu$ after the first SCF iteration.
+In Newton's method, the derivative of $N(\mu)$ can be approximated by finite difference.
 When $\mu^k$ is sufficiently close to the true chemical potential, the derivative of $N(\mu^k)$ can be approximated by

-Thus each Newton's iteration requires only one more selected inversion calculation.
-This type of iterative strategy for updating the chemical potential has also been discussed in literature~\cite{Goedecker1999,Ozaki2010}.
+We remark that although Newton's method converges rapidly near the correct chemical potential as can be seen from the numerical results in section~\ref{sec:examples}, it may not always be robust and may give very large correction when the derivative~\eqref{eqn:newtonderivative} is small.
+In such case a damped Newton's method or the bisection method can be used instead to ensure the convergence of the chemical potential iteration.
+It remains challenging to update the chemical potential both efficiently and robustly for all systems with wide range of initial guesses, especially in the presence of gap states, and dispersive bands which require global Fermi level finding across multiple k-points.
+We will develop efficient and robust schemes to overcome this difficulty in our future work.